QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 THE ONLY THINGS YOU SHOULD TURN IN FOR THIS ASSIGNMENT:

 **Upload to Schoology the follwing things**
-- An exicutable version of your final code from Actiity 7
+- An executable version of your final code from Actiity 7
 - Plot of $<\sigma_z>$ vs. Time showing both the ideal and noisy evolution
 - Plot of the Trace Distance vs. Pulse Number
 - Answers to the following questions: